B12 (band): History

 Both Electro-Soma and Time Tourist were re-released in the United States on the Wax Trax!/TVT label.

 Also in 1996, B1215 (the unlucky 13th release on B12 – cat. numbers 12 and 13 were never used) was pressed, but only a handful of white label promo copies were ever released.
 This was to be the last release on B12 Records for over a decade.
 Due to the limited numbers pressed of each release, original B12 vinyl is sought after by collectors and can change hands for large amounts of money.

 In 1998, 3EP was released on Warp Records, a tribute to Jazz musicians Dave Brubeck, Joe Morello, and Ron Carter (each track was named after them).
 The EP was not released in the United States.
 After 3EP's release, B12 retracted from public space without explanation, and were not heard of or seen again until 2005.

 A number of poor-quality illegal bootlegs of old B12 material began circulating in late 2004, claiming to be represses.
 Obviously not cut from the original plates (they were missing the etched messages in the run-out grooves), it is thought they were probably taken from recordings of the old vinyl, or ripped from CD.
 Whether or not this was the reason B12 reappeared is not known.

 In 2005, Golding and Rutter announced they were restarting B12 Records, and would be making available the complete back catalogue, remastered, on a 12 disc CD box set.
 They began playing live shows again, and a new Redcell track, titled "Back From The Edge" appeared on a limited CD series on Seed Records.

 In June 2007, the full release of 1996's B1215 and new material B1216 was announced, staying with the limited edition coloured vinyl format with etched messages in the run out grooves.

 In May 2008, B12 released their third album (their first album in 12 years) called Last Days of Silence.
+Electro-Soma was reissued alongside the compilation album Electro-Soma II in 2017.